 Comply with a legal or regulatory obligation means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

-Group companies acting as joint controllers or processors and who are based in the United Kingdom and provide IT and system administration services and undertake leadership reporting.
+- Group companies and franchisees acting as joint controllers or processors and who are based in the United Kingdom and provide IT and system administration services and undertake leadership reporting.

-Marketing platforms to send out marketing emails to you.
+- Marketing platforms to send out marketing emails or SMS messages to you.

 You have the right to: